hermawandiki/Arduino_Based_Automatic_Doorstop/README.md

-# Palang Pintu Otomatis Berbasis Arduino
+# Arduino Based Automatic Doorstop
 this project is used to fulfill the practice exams for Vocational High School, especially the Mechatronics Department